sait-wbdv/winter-2021/cheatsheets/git-gh/read-only-repo/index.md

 ## Prerequisites
 - Git installed
-- Public remote repo that's not your own
+- Public remote repo

-## Cloning a 3rd-party repo
+## Cloning a repo
 1. Using the terminal, navigate to the directory you will be storing the repos associated with this program.
 2. Confirm that you are not already in a git repository: